 Indexed Universal Life Insurance

-Indexed universal life offers all of the benefits of traditional insurance products, plus the potential for additional growth through indexed interest credits.
+Indexed universal life (both individual and survivorship) offers all of the benefits of traditional insurance products, plus the potential for additional growth through indexed interest credits.
 IUL can also offer protection from downside risk from cash value decline from index performance, thanks to to a minimum interest rate guarantee.

 - Enhanced potential for cash value growth from a choice of index options